jht9629-nyu/IM-Screens-2024-03-ima/README.md

 Interactive multi-screen experiences

-As we travel we experience screens daily in many forms: in our hands, on our desktops, on walls and public installations.
+As we travel we experience screens in many forms: in our hands, on our desktops, on walls and public installations.

 This course will explore the creative possibilities of real-time interactive and reactive art on screens in various forms.